 Later on, I had asked Pattee about it.
 She had shrugged her shoulders and said, “They have important jobs, so they have to work.”
 “My brigadier son will come when he gets a holiday, you know in the army, it is tough to get a holiday!”, she said.
 I often wondered what her other sons did, but never asked her.

 Today I saw the landlord of Pattee’s house getting out of the Auto – mini cab.
 He had a policeman with him.
 He motioned the Auto driver to wait.
 The policeman was wearing his khakhi uniform and a huge hat on his head.
 A few days ago, Pattee had visited us.
 She had mentioned that the landlord was troubling her and wanting her to leave the house.
 I was surprised, as her landlord had been a frequent visitor, a friend who had often visited her and her husband.
 I had seen him many times before.
 But when my mother had voiced her concern, “What will you do?”
 She had said in a reassuring tone, ” Everything will be fine!” ” I don’t need to worry, my Brigadier son can give the landlord a sound beating, if he troubles me again, who does he think he is?”

 After a while, I saw them standing outside, Patti, the landlord and the policeman.
 I couldn’t hear what they were saying, but I saw them getting into the Auto – mini cab.
 She looked up at me, smiled and waved at me, as if to let me know everything was Ok!

-I think her Brigadier son will come and beat the landlord up, just like Patti had said and she will be back soon.
+If her Brigadier son is for real, then he will come and beat the landlord up, just like Patti had said and she will be back soon.